Ah11r/gitbook-content/cyberdefenders/2025-03-19-webstrike.md

 Q4: Identifying the directory where uploaded files are stored is crucial for locating the vulnerable page and removing any malicious files.
 Which directory is used by the website to store the uploaded files?

-By analyzing the http requests, we can see where the payload image was uploaded.
+By analyzing the http requests, it was easy to spot the directory of the uploaded files.

 ![alt text](image-5.png)